6 Career Prospects For Writers

 Even a decade ago, no one could think of using social media to market businesses.
 In a dramatic change of events, businesses today are rushing to appoint skilled resources to manage social media platforms.
 In addition to channels like Facebook, Instagram, Snapchat, LinkedIn and Twitter, many are also promoting their brand through Quora, Vine, Slack and the like.

-Writers have great advantage for positions like social media manager as it is involves a great deal of creative writing – info-graphic copy, tweets, Facebook captions, LinkedIn posts and so on.
+Writers have a great advantage for positions like social media manager as it involves a great deal of creative writing – info-graphic copy, tweets, Facebook captions, LinkedIn posts and so on.
 Writers can put their skills to good use in this position.
 Job responsibilities include maintaining active profiles on all of the main platforms.
 A freelance experience in social media marketing even with a small company will increase your odds as a candidate.

 However, bloggers are now mostly thriving by writing for others.
 Most company websites, irrespective of industry, now have a section for blogs.
 Though they cannot bring you fame or fortune, the creative blogs, with powerful ideas and messages, can drive business goals.
 To put your best foot forward grasp whatever writing prospects or offers you hit upon.